LordZed400/Simple-Calculator/README.md

 # Simple Calculator

-This program was made in C++ to carry out simple arithmaticc operations like
+This program was made in C++ to carry out simple arithmatic operations like
 - Addition
 - Subtraction
 - Multiplication